-Q: What do we do about printing?

-A: Students will not be able to print directly from their One to One Learning device.
+- Q: What do we do about printing? - A: Students will not be able to print directly from their 1:1 Learning device.
 Students may use the College computers to do their printing using their student cards.
-Instructions regarding printing will be provided at the One to One Learning Boot Camp.

-Q: Will there be means of charging the device at College?

-A: Personal devices must be fully charged before school each day and run on battery power while at school.
+Instructions regarding printing will be provided at the 1:1 Learning Boot Camp. - Q: Will there be means of charging the device at College? - A: Personal devices must be fully charged before school each day and run on battery power while at school.
 We strongly recommend you purchase a device which has a substantial battery life so that it lasts the full school day.

-Please consider the purchase of an additional power cable which remains plugged in at home, away from your child's bedroom, for overnight charging while the other remains in the school bag.

-What restrictions should we place on computer use at home?

-- Q: The early years of high school are an important time for establishing good technology A: habits at home.
-Stay firm about where, when and how long a device may be used and insist - A: habits at home.
+However, there is a charging station available in the College Library for students to top up their devices if needed during breaks. - Please consider the purchase of an additional power cable which remains plugged in at home, away from your child's bedroom for overnight charging while the other remains in the school bag. - Q: Does my child's device need to have a current electrical safety tag affixed to their charger? - A: While we ask that devices are fully charged before the start of the school day, your child may wish to bring their charger to school as a back-up.
+If this is the case, College WHS policies require the charger have a current electrical safety tag attached.
+Local businesses such as Ewing Electrical supply this service for a nominal fee. - Q: What restrictions should we place on computer use at home? - A: The early years of high school are an important time for establishing good technology habits at home.
 Stay firm about where, when and how long a device may be used and insist on monitoring what sites and applications are used for study and leisure.
-Some important habits to establish include: - Charge all family devices overnight in a common area, away from bedrooms, and use standard alarm clocks and music players so laptops (or phones) are not beside the bed. - Conclude all screen time one hour before bed to help with sound sleep.
+Some important habits to establish include: - Charge all family devices overnight in a common area, away from bedrooms, and use standard alarm clocks and music players so laptops (or phones) are not be beside the bed.

+- Conclude all screen time one hour before bed to help with sound sleep.
 All brains need good sleep to stabilise mood and maintain concentration, especially teenagers, and the light from screens destroys the sleep hormone melatonin.
 Reading hard copy novels is a great option for the bedtime hour. - A computer equipped study space should be set up in an area that you can easily supervise.
-It could be a common area in your home or another room where you have line of sight through an open doorway. - Explore different ergonomic options at home such as risers to bring the screen up to eye height and wireless keyboard and mouse so elbows and shoulders can be lowered and without strain. - Insist on an uncluttered desktop background to minimise distraction. - Agree on how computer time will be scheduled across the week.

-- Limit screen time at home to two hours per day and encourage your child to participate in a rich variety of non-computer activities. - Comply with age restrictions on social media and digital content and consider the eSafety Commissioner's guidelines for delayed exposure to online social and entertainment media. - Install parental controls on devices, streaming services and your home network equipment.
+It could be a common area in your home or another room where you have line of sight through an open doorway. - Explore different ergonomic options at home such as risers to bring the screen up to eye height and wireless keyboard and mouse so elbows and shoulders can be lowered and without strain. - Insist on an uncluttered desktop background to minimise distraction. - Agree on how computer time will be scheduled across the week. - Limit screen time at home to 2 hours per day and encourage your child to participate in a rich variety of non-computer activities. - Comply with age restrictions on social media and digital content and consider the eSafety Commissioner's guidelines for delayed exposure to online social and entertainment media. - Install parental controls on devices, streaming services and your home network equipment.

-One to One Learning Device Minimum Requirements
+1:1 Learning Device Minimum Requirements